SURGICAL TECHNOLOGIST

 Professional Licensure Disclosure

-AIMS Education has determined that its Surgical Technologist curriculum meets the state educational requirements for licensure or certification in New Jersey.
+AIMS Education has determined that its Surgical Technology curriculum meets the state educational requirements for licensure or certification in New Jersey.
 If you live outside of New Jersey or you are planning to seek employment in another state, please review our professional licensure disclosures for more information.

 * New Jersey currently has no state licensure requirements for this profession.
 However, New Jersey law mandates that all surgical technologists must graduate from an accredited program or hold a certified surgical technologist credential from a recognized organization.
 AIMS graduates meet these requirements.